jonwangio/Bayes_for_Regression/README.md

 Different from that _likelihood_ can be delineated from observed information, choosing _prior_ function for _Bayesian_ inference is tricky.
 It is called _prior_ distribution because it requires us to configure the distribution of the model parameters _prior_ to seeing any data, or based upon our _prior_ knowledge with regard to the parameters.
 Fortunately, in several situation, we DO have such prior knowledge when building a regression model.
 For instance, if someone is interested in the loss of a particular type of soil _**(y<sub>k</sub>)**_ due to rainfall _**(x<sub>k</sub>)**_ in a region, it is already handy to know that there should be a positive relationship between _**(y<sub>k</sub>)**_ and _**(x<sub>k</sub>)**_.
 It also means that we can more or less _constrain_ the _**θ**_ to be positive.
 Or, maybe someone has already done similar work in other places and brought some confident results, it is even possible to further _constrain_ the _**θ**_ to be a probabilistic distribution over these available results (values).

 But here in this experiment, although it is a simple linear regression example, we are running into a awkward situation: nothing is availabe except the observations to make inference about the model.
 This is where one has to rely on _improper_ or _non-informative_ _prior_ distribution for the model parameters.
+These keywords such as _improper_ and _non-informative_ indicate that the design of the _prior_ function is entirely arbitrary.
+One option is to make _**P(θ)=1**_, thus it will have no effect as it multplies with the _likelihood_.
+Another option is to make a general assumption that _**P(θ)**_ follows some well formed statistical distribution, such as _Gaussian_ distribution.

 <img src="/img/2_prior.png" width="380" heigth="380">